showupch/AION-EMS-Zeus/README.md

 **Settings → System → Restart Home Assistant**

-After Home Assistant restarts, reload Zeus.

-Browsers and the Home Assistant Companion App can cache frontend resources.
-If the previous Zeus interface is still displayed after an update, perform a full refresh or reload of the Home Assistant frontend/app.

-**Do not mix integration or frontend files from different Zeus releases.**
+Do not mix integration or frontend files from different Zeus releases.

+Using HACS is recommended because it provides a simpler and more consistent installation and update process.

 ---